FatNeutron/internship-2025/lit-review(very-rough-notes).md

 > [!NOTE]
-> This file was written in obsidian and synced through github, so some format may not load properly!!!
+> This file was written in obsidian and synced through GitHub, so some format may not load properly!!!
+>
+> **GitHub app** does not load the format properly!!!

 **Things to do:**